jethornton/flexgui/docs_flex/source/spindle.rst

 	**Control Function**, **Object Type**, **Object Name**
 	Spindle Override, QSlider, spindle_override_sl

 The spindle speed override is set using a QSlider.
-See the Status Labels above for spindle override status labels.
 The Multiple Spindle Override is the preferred spindle override to use.
+The spindles are numbered 0-7 so replace the `s` in the Object Name with the number of the spindle you want to override.

 .. csv-table:: **Multiple Spindle Override**
    :width: 100%